atharimran728/Log-Enrichment-Threat-Aware-GeoIP-Pipeline-using-Logstash/README.md

 This will:

 Spin up a Logstash container
-Load the pipeline from `logstash.conf`
+Load the pipeline from `pipeline/logstash.conf`
-Enrich IPs from `input.json`
+Enrich IPs from `logs/input.json`
-Output enriched logs to `output.json`
+Output enriched logs to `logs/output.json`

 ### 4. Check Results

-Once the process completes, view the enriched JSON - `output.json`.
+Once the process completes, view the enriched JSON - `logs/output.json`.

 ## Learning Objectives